 Customer satisfaction is key to the survival of any business, and to satisfy customers, business needs to constantly work towards improving their quality.
-They should have certain benchmarks in place that help them in maintaining basic standards and quality, and in no circumstance should the quality of their products and services fall below these standards.
+They should have certain benchmarks that help them maintain basic standards and quality, and in no circumstance should the quality of their products and services fall below these standards.

 2. Employee Involvement

-Giving autonomy to employees in the way they conduct their daily tasks and involving them in the decision-making process goes a long way in retaining employees, gaining their loyalty, increasing their motivation and commitment towards their work.
-When management implements suggestions provided by employees, it boosts their morale and makes them feel management cares for them.
-Employees should also be rewarded based on their performance.
-If an employee comes up with a very innovative suggestion that is implemented should also be rewarded as this will send a signal to other employees, who in turn will work towards finding and providing innovative solutions.
-This will greatly enhance their productivity.
+Giving employees autonomy in conducting their daily tasks and involving them in the decision-making process goes a long way in retaining employees, gaining their loyalty, and increasing their motivation and commitment toward their work.
+When management implements employee suggestions, it boosts their morale and makes them feel management cares for them.
+We should also reward employees based on their performance.
+Rewarding employees for implementing innovative suggestions send a signal to others, encouraging them to seek and provide innovative solutions actively.
+This will significantly enhance their productivity.

 4. Openwork Environment

-Managers should welcome suggestions from employees and encourage them to do so without keeping any prejudice in mind.
-Organizational structure should be relatively flat so that senior managers are easily accessible and take ideas provided by juniors into consideration.
+Managers should welcome suggestions from employees and encourage them to do so without considering prejudice.
+Organizational structure should be relatively flat so senior managers are easily accessible and consider ideas provided by juniors.

 List of Additional Concepts of Total Quality Management

-Apart from the above-mentioned concepts, below is a list of some additional concepts.
-It should be noted that there a lot of theories for total quality management, but underlying methodology and concepts are intertwined.
+Apart from the concepts mentioned above, below is a list of additional concepts.
+It should be noted that there are a lot of theories for total quality management, but underlying methodology and concepts are intertwined.

-1. Be Customer Focused: All the actions and decisions an organization takes must take keeping its customer in mind, that is, how will the customers benefit from this.
+1. Be Customer Focused: All the actions and decisions an organization takes must keep its customer in mind, that is, how will the customers benefit from this.
 It should enhance overall customer satisfaction.
-The organization can take several measures like training their employees and improving internal process management.
+The organization can take several measures, like training employees and improving internal process management.

-2. Total Employee Involvement: Only when employees are involved in the decision-making process will they work efficiently and come up with innovative ways of enhancing the customer experience.
-Employees to feel empowered if senior management takes their suggestion into consideration and implements it.
+2. Total Employee Involvement: Only when employees are involved in the decision-making process will they work efficiently and develop innovative ways of enhancing the customer experience.
+Employees feel empowered if senior management considers their suggestion and implements it.
 Overall, employees become happy.

-3. Process-Centered: The approach to enhancing quality must be focused on the main process of the organization.
-Finding ways to enhance and innovate the central process is key to high-quality management.
+3. Process-Centered: Enhancing quality must focus on the organization’s primary process.
+Enhancing and innovating the central process is key to high-quality management.
 And all decisions must be made keeping the central process in mind.

-4. Integrated Approach: This point is applicable to companies that have multiple divisions and subsidiaries working collectively together.
-Any decision must be taken by keeping all these divisions in mind and how they are integrated.
+4. Integrated Approach: This point applies to companies with multiple divisions and subsidiaries working collectively.
+Considering all these divisions and how they are integrated, any decision must be taken.
 It should not be that a decision increases the efficiency of one division but reduces the other.
-The approach should be collected and how it will impact all divisions.
+We should collect the approach and consider its impact on all divisions.

 5. Continuous Improvement: If something has worked in the past, where organization effectiveness and customer experience increased, it does not mean it will work again in the future.
 The culture of the organization should focus on and encourage continuous improvement.
-Employees should be rewarded for finding innovative ways of improvement.
+The company should reward employees who find innovative ways to improve.

-6. Fact-Based Decision Making: All decision that is to be implemented should be backed up by concrete facts and evidence.
-It is important not to get swayed away in emotions or have a hidden personal agenda when making and finalizing any decision.
+6. Fact-Based Decision-Making: All decisions to be implemented should be backed up by concrete facts and evidence.
+It is important not to get swayed away by emotions or have a hidden personal agenda when making and finalizing decisions.

-7. Communication: The effectiveness of successful management depends on how well the decisions taken are communicated to employees so that they are aware of it and can use them to enhance their work.
-Any changes in policies that impact the customer experience must be communicated well so that they can be implemented successfully.
+7. Communication: The effectiveness of successful management depends on how well the decisions taken are communicated to employees so that they are aware of them and can use them to enhance their work.
+Effective communication is essential to successfully implement policy changes that impact the customer experience.

 8. Strategic and Systematic Implementation: This point focuses on the timing of implementation.
-Taking the right decisions at the right point in time is crucial for enhancing quality.
-Strategically it is important as well because if a competitor is working on similar policies or strategies, it should not get first movers advantage.
+Making the right decisions at the right point in time is crucial for enhancing quality.
+Strategically it is essential as well because if a competitor is working on similar policies or strategies, it should not get the first movers advantage.

 Thus we would like to conclude this article by stating that total quality management is enhancing traditional ways of doing business and bringing them in line with current trends and technology developments.
-Given the competition organizations face both domestically and internationally, it is important that they find new and innovative ways to survival.
+Given the domestic and international competition, organizations must find new and innovative ways to survive.
 Management needs to take responsibility for the survival of their organization and encourage a culture of innovation.
-Employees should be given autonomy.
-Along with smart decisions, makings companies can greatly enhance their productivity and overall customer satisfaction.
+Employees should have autonomy.
+Companies can significantly enhance their productivity and overall customer satisfaction with smart decisions.

 This has been a guide to Total Quality Management Concepts.
 Here we have discussed some popular and additional concepts of total quality management.
 You can also go through our other suggested articles to learn more –